 As founder and president of the Red Curtain Foundation for the Arts, Scott Randall brings over twenty-five years’ experience with local non-profits, along with strong leadership, a clear long-term vision and solid interpersonal skills to the organization.
-He has been an active board member for several arts groups in the Snohomish County area, and has been teaching theatre skills since 1997 in Snohomish and Los Angeles counties, While teaching is his focus, Scott has also acted in, directed, and produced local community theatre since his high school days.
-Mr. Randall graduated from Western Washington University (June 2016) with a degree in Theatre Education and is currently employed as the Theatre Club Adviser for Snohomish High School.
+He has been an active board member for several arts groups in the Snohomish County area, and has been teaching theatre skills since 1997 in Snohomish and Los Angeles counties.

 Krishan Aggarwal began his involvement with Red Curtain as a student in the adult acting class.
 As an accountant and federal grants manager for the Washington State Department of Transportation, as well as a volunteer tax preparer for the United Way, he offers his financial management skills and training for Red Curtain's service.
 Mr. Aggarwal is an active member of Toastmasters International.

 Beckye Randall, the organization's volunteer Operations Director, has been actively involved in non-profit organizations supporting the performing arts in Snohomish County for more than 20 years.
-As a paid staff member and a volunteer, she managed the daily operations of the Historic Everett Theatre for nearly 10 years while also serving as a Board member and corporate treasurer.
-A marketing and graphic design professional, she designs all marketing and outreach materials for Red Curtain.
+She managed the daily operations of the Historic Everett Theatre for nearly 10 years while also serving as a Board member and corporate treasurer.
 With a degree in Communications, Mrs. Randall served as editor and publisher of a weekly community newspaper serving north Snohomish County from 2007 to mid-2014.
 She is now semi-retired.

 Paul Grass is a practicing attorney, an amateur actor, and an arts advocate.
 A resident of Snohomish, Mr. Grass is Red Curtain's “of counsel” pro-bono adviser, offering his legal expertise as Red Curtain considers contractual obligations and other legal agreements.